krattan406/workshops/1_MongoDB/README.md

 # 4 Create a recipe file where I will enter the resources and actions to perform on each resource to install mongoldb.

 # Now run the Cookbook:
-[root@osboxes recipes]# chef-client --local-mode install.rb
+[root@osboxes recipes]# chef-client --local-mode default.rb

-# RESULT - 5X unsuccessful runs with errors - please see unsucessful runs.txt, with possible issues and solutions.
+# RESULT - 5X unsuccessful runs with errors - please see unsucessful_runs.txt, with possible issues and solutions.

+default.rb
 ##
 # Cookbook:: mongodb
 # Recipe:: default